Gregory100000/Mining-Automation-ZergPool.com/ReadMe.md

 Bitcoin price is mandatory.
 Therefore, information must be obtained from ZergPool and another site, in this case CoinGecko, to properly make predictions.

-The aim of this repository is to create several utilities to maneuver ZergPool mining closer to autonomy.
-The first phase is to pull down the statistics into a database that can be easily queried by optimization clients (not yet developed).
+The aim of this repository is to maneuver ZergPool mining closer to autonomy.
+This pulls down the statistics into a database that can be easily queried by optimization clients (clients not yet developed).
 The statistics can also be used to calculate predictions based on historical data which is currently unavailable from ZergPool directly.

+See https://github.com/GregoryUnderscore/Mining-Automation-Miner-Stats for how to calculate miner statistics and report on actual/estimated profitability.

-In short, the zerg.go program will do the following:
+In short, the zerg.go program does the following:
 1. Connect to a database defined in the configuration file, ZergPoolConfig.hcl.
 2. Automatically create the required schema.
 3. Obtain every coin from the CoingGecko REST.